XBigTK13X/Aigilas/README.md

-# Aigilas - Currently in Open Alpha Development#
+# Aigilas - A battle to become the Underworld's ambassador to Earth #
-> A battle to become an ambassador to Earth from the Underworld.
+> Currently in Open Alpha Development#

 ## How to Build the Game##
 Prerequisites: